sfdcai/pixel-backup/readme.md

     * from a PC
       * run `adb shell`
       * run `su` then allow sudo access to the shell process in Magisk
-1. run `cd` to navigate to the installation directory e.g. `cd ./pixel-backup-gang` or `cd /data/data/com.termux/files/home/pixel-backup-gang` or `cd /data/local/tmp/pixel-backup-gang`
+1. run `cd` to navigate to the installation directory e.g. `cd ./pixel-backup` or `cd /data/data/com.termux/files/home/pixel-backup` or `cd /data/local/tmp/pixel-backup`
-1. run `./start_global_shell.sh` to enter the global mount namespace
+1. run `./start_global_shell.sh` (or the globally available `pixel-backup-shell` if you installed the magisk module) to enter the global mount namespace
     * the Magisk "force the global mount namespace" doesn't work - maybe it only works for magisk modules?

 ### mounting